7db9a/lsk/README.md

 You'll need xdo-tool installed to use `w` and `r` commands.

-Also set your default editor, such as
+Not really a dependency, but you can set the default editor, such as

 `export EDITOR="vim"`

-otherwise it will default to nano editor.
+otherwise it will default to nano editor when opening up files.

 ## Usage